 For example, with kids, it’s possible for an identity thief to rack up hundreds of thousands of dollars worth of credit card debt, take out loans in the child’s name, even set up utilities using their identities.
 And this will only come to light much, much later once the child is old enough to start opening financial accounts of their own or apply for credit cards.
 The damage, which occurred years prior, is already done, and their family is left trying to untangle years worth of financial chaos.
 A true nightmare scenario.

 With that in mind, it’s important to take family protections seriously.
 Identity theft is a growing problem, and it’s unwise to think it can’t happen to you or your loved ones.
-Protect yourself today.
+Protect yourself and your family today.
+Consider one of our best identity theft protection plans for children.

 As the growing threat of identity theft becomes more apparent to more consumers, many people (and families!) are wondering how they can best protect themselves.
 The bad news is that identity theft can happen to anyone, but the good news is that with a little extra vigilance and developing a few better habits, you can dramatically decrease the likelihood you’ll become a victim.